-Zea mays 'Golden Bantam' SLV36

-Difficulty of seed to save: Easy
+Zea mays 'Golden Bantam' Heirloom, Open-pollinated Seed Life: 2 years Ease of growing: Easy Difficulty of seed to save: Easy

 Golden Bantam's sweet flavour is fantastic for fresh eating or freezing on the day it is picked.
 Golden Bantam corn seeds are unusual because they are open pollinated and one of the few corn varieties that produce well in our climate but are also suitable for seed saving.
 Days to maturity 85-95